MANJURUL13673/Basic-Javascript-Tutorial/README.md

 - For commenting several lines, select these lines and press Ctrl + /.<br>

 <b>File: celsius.js</b>
-## Understanding on Undefined, Null and Boolean
+## Undefined, Null and Boolean
-Undefined and Null are two different concept.
-Undefined means the variable is not defined or it has unknown value.
-And null means the value has no value.
-So undefined and null is two different concept. <br>
+<b>Undefined and Null are two different concept.</b> Undefined means the variable is not defined or it has unknown value.
+And null means the value has no value.<br>
 Boolean is a type of only true or false.
-Comparison between two operators gives the Boolean type data.
+Comparison between two variables gives the Boolean type data.
+## IF ELSE
+This is for condition checking.
+- If Block - initial block for condition checking.
+- Else If Block - If 'If block' is not true then check this block condition.
+Multiple Else If block is possible.
+- Else Block - If bought 'If and Else block' is not true then go for this block.